Frequently Asked Questions

 Q. How is course registration decided?

 A. We do our best to find the best fit course for each student.
-After gathering information from course descriptions and a "shopping" experience in November, students prioritize their course choices according to their interests.
+After gathering information from course descriptions and a "shopping" experience on December 13, students prioritize their course choices according to their interests.
 We use this information to create a J-Term program that is balanced and provides an exciting, valuable learning experience for all students, fitting students into their first-choice option when we can.

 Q. What are the hours of the school day during the week of J-term?